 Sunday, March 25, 8:00pm, Healy Chapel, Heffernan Center

-Come experience the time for prayer and community during this candlelight Mass on Palm Sunday as we begin Holy Week in preparation for Easter.
+All are welcome to gather for prayer and community during this candlelight Mass on Palm Sunday as we begin Holy Week.
 Fr.
-Bob Pecoraro, SJ presiding.
-All are welcome!
+Bob Pecoraro, SJ, President of Cheverus High School, will be presiding.

 March 27, 8:30am - 1:00pm, Xavier Hall Lounge